Build Options¶

 make nano_rpc

-An alternative node building process for Windows 10 using Visual Studio 2019 can be found below.
+An alternative node building process using Windows and Visual Studio can be found below.
 As this uses GUI options, some of the steps and images may vary if using versions other than those indicated.

-Ensure Windows 10 is running and the latest updates have been completed, restart Windows.
+Ensure Windows 10 or Windows 11 is running and the latest updates have been completed, restart Windows.

 CMake